 2. Prince playing at a club in London

 I’ve been a massive Prince fan for a long time.
 My first memory of enjoying his music was dancing in front of my bathroom mirror having just watched the video for his single U Got the Look in 1987.
 I watched a live show from his 1988 Lovesexy tour countless times.
 I loved the 1989 Batman film and his soundtrack.
-I went into bought his Graffiti Bridge album on the day of its release in 1990.
+In 1990 i bought his Graffiti Bridge album on the day of its release.

 I first saw him live on his Diamonds and Peals tour in 1992 — my brother drove us to Manchester to see him at Maine Road stadium.
 I saw him again in Birmingham the following year and then in London the year after that for the Gold Experience tour.
 Each of these concerts — in large venues, in front of 1000s of fans — was amazing.
 But what I longed to see was one of his legendary aftershow gigs, intimate shows which he did in small clubs in the small hours of the morning.

 I had listened to several bootleg recordings of these shows, particularly a double CD I had of one of his aftershow parties in 1988.
 Ten years after that gig, I managed to get tickets through his fan club for his show at the Cafe de Paris club in London on 28 August 1998.

 The show was everything I hoped and dreamt it would be — and more: Larry Graham, the bass player from Sly and the Family Stone, was part of the band; Chaka Khan and Doug E Fresh both made guest appearances; Prince played a mix of new songs and cover versions (of songs by Aretha Franklin, James Brown, and Sly and the Family Stone and more); he sang, rapped, danced, played guitar and keyboards, and even stage dived.
 It was a dream come true.